 - Imported grain drying equipment of HS Code 8419.31.00 by a person engaged in agriculture for exclusive use in agriculture.

-- Importation of aircraft lubricants, airline tickets, brochures leaflets, calendars, diaries, headed papers and airline uniforms engraved or printed or marked with airline logo and imported under a Bilateral Air Services Agreement between the Government of United Republic and a foreign Government.
+- Importation of aircraft lubricants, airline tickets, brochures leaflets, calendars, diaries, headed papers, and airline uniforms engraved or printed or marked with airline logo and imported under a Bilateral Air Services Agreement between the Government of United Republic of Tanzania and a foreign government.

 Export of goods and certain services is zero-rated (i.e. taxable at a rate of 0%).